 We’re a little worn out from life in this house right now.
-So I’ll confess that unlike many of my fellow city dwellers, Mike and I only made it to one parade (well two and half but they were all on the same route).
-But we went for my favorite parade…Muses!
+So I’ll confess that unlike many of my fellow city dwellers, Mike and I only made it to one parade (well two and a half but they were all on the same route).
+But we went to my favorite parade…Muses!
 AND!
-We went with some fabulous members of the New Orleans Modern Quilt Guild and their long suffering husbands.
+We went with some fabulous members of the New Orleans Modern Quilt Guild and their long-suffering husbands.
 Teehee!
 Poor fellas.
 They love us but we do drag them here or there and make them wonder why we could possibly need yet another piece of fabric.
 I think they should start their own support group!

 I took a number of pictures and the parades were at night, so pardon any slight blurriness or crazy hair (I like to call it Mardi Gras hair).

-Kaelin, Karen and I got together for the Muses parade on Thursday night and during part of the evening we had a now rare 🙁 Mandi sighting! and Lana joined us.
+Kaelin, Karen, and I got together for the Muses parade on Thursday night and during part of the evening, we had a now-rare 🙁 Mandi sighting! and Lana joined us.
 So that is actually 5 out of the 6 of us who were all on our retreat together last fall.
 Pretty cool!
 (Cherie lives farther away, but don’t worry, we caught some things for her!)

 But before Muses, the Krewe for Chaos went by…and I’m not sure what the parade was before that.
 Mike and I only caught the end of that one.

-All of the people on the floats where masks traditionally because it’s supposed to be anonymous gifts.
+All of the people on the floats wore masks traditionally because it’s supposed to be anonymous gifts.
 (They actually pay a lot of money to ride on the floats and throw things to us poor lowly folk!)